floriangbh/FacebookImagePicker/README.md

 ## Translation

-GBHFacebookImagePicker is currently written in english.
+FacebookImagePicker is currently written in english.
 If you need translation for the permission popup (or whatever thing), just add this line in your localized file  :

 ```
 "Pictures" = "<your_translation>";